misterspeedy/FsExcel/ExcelTableTutorial.md

 Like `Cell`, `Table` takes a list of properties.
 The most important of these are:

-- `TableName` - gives the Excel Table a name.
+- `TableName` - gives the Excel table a name.
 If you omit this, your tables will be called "Table1", "Table2" etc. Any spaces in the name you provide will be removed.
 - `TableItems` - takes a list of record or class instances, each of which will become a row in the table, using fields from the instance as columns in the table.

 *The instance fields must be of simple types like `float`, `int`, `string` and `bool`.*